kristofvarszegi/recursivefilter/README.md

 # TODO

+* Scan in step2 using shared memory
+* Scan in step3 using shared memory
+* Scan in step4 using shared memory
+* Profile and fix occupancy: min 64 threads/block
+* Remove colwise sum table from step1 globals
 * Parallelize kernels with streams
-* Profile and fix occupancy: min 64 threads/block
 * Use __ldg
 * Scan at in-block aggregs
 * Texture mem for input